Meet The Low Impact Team

 Scott joined the team in 2012 just prior to the demanding seasons.
 In the beginning he was busy working the machines in Northern Alberta and spending hands-on time to understand the mechanics of the Hagglunds BV206.

 In 2014, Scott became Low Impact’s Research and Design Manager.
 With over a decade in Metal Fabrication and Manufacturing, it was a natural fit.
 In the meantime, Scott had been advancing his career in the area of Mechanics, as a registered Red Seal Apprentice with Low Impact.
+He completed his Journeyman Certificate and quickly advanced to Shop Manager and now General Manager.

 “I remember my first month, what a change from the nine to five job I spent the last decade in.
 This was new and exciting, things were happening!
 And wouldn’t ya’ know, today is as exciting as the first day on the job.
 I am so grateful to be a part of Low Impact, and look forward to the many adventures we have ahead.”